1 9 4 9 – 1 9 5 6 (USA)

 Berg tightly controlled the creative details – writing many episodes herself – and produced a series of remarkable integration and quality that introduced the ways of yentas to heartland America.

-Philip Loeb co-starred as Molly’s husband Jake until revelations about Communist affiliations drove him from the cast, at which time he was replaced by Robert H Harris.
+Philip Loeb co-starred as Molly’s husband Jake until revelations about Communist affiliations drove him from the cast, at which time he was replaced by near-look-alike Harold Stone without explanation.
+Stone was later replaced by Robert H Harris.

 Loeb was never able to recover his acting career and committed suicide.